When it comes to cities in the world that are most popular for international meetings, Barcelona consistently ranks among the top.

 Meetings in Barcelona and Things to Do

 Barcelona — the permanent home to EIBTM (an international meetings industry event) — is known for international meetings.
-In 2012, a total of 2,176 meetings, congresses and incentives were tracked by Barcelona Turisme.
-This included 1,493 international meetings and 655 domestic/Spanish meetings.
-For the
+It consistently ranks in the top spots, according to data provided by ICCA.

 When in Barcelona, walking tours are probably one of the most popular activities, and options include Gothic Quarter, La Rambla, Passeig de Gràcia, Sagrada Família, Park Güell, Montjuïc and the seafront.
 I particularly enjoy the group tours of the Gothic Quarter.
 It’s a great way to learn about the city’s history, and you’ll get some greatideas along the way.
 Museum tours, shopping and dining (the Catalan cuisine is based on the Mediterranean diet, and there’s 18 restaurants featured in the Michelin Guide) are also popular.